Rights

 While animals are a lower form of creation than humanity, they still should be treated humanely as they too have desires and needs, for they are not unfeeling property.
 As such they should not be mistreated or subjected to unnecessary pain and hardship, although they are given for our benefit.
 They should be provided with the necessities of life – food, water and shelter.
 “A righteous man cares for the needs of his animals” (Prov 12:10; Mt 12:11).
 Having pets may be a useful way to teach children about their rights and responsibilities.

-See also: abortion, abuse, civil disobedience, cruelty, critical race theory, democracy, discrimination, equality, favouritism, golden rule, humanitarian, inhumane, justice, new world order, privileges, protests, race/racism, responsible/responsibilities, self, selfishness, submission.
+See also: abortion, abuse, civil disobedience, cruelty, critical race theory, democracy, discrimination, equality, favouritism, golden rule, humanitarian, inhumane, justice, name of Jesusnew world order, privileges, protests, race/racism, responsible/responsibilities, self, selfishness, submission.